UM-R-for-EnvSci-Fall-2022/Wk04-Class_materials/README.md

-# my_r_project_template
+# Wk04-Class_materials-
-Basic template for an R project the way I like it
+Code and materials to be used during the Week 4 class